 The statement of net position and statement of activities display information about the District.
-These statements include the financial activities of the overall government, except for fiduciary activities.
-The District does not have fiduciary activities.
-Eliminations would have been made to minimize the double counting of internal service fund activities but the District has no internal service fund activities.
+These statements include the financial activities of the overall government.
 Governmental activities are normally supported by taxes and intergovernmental revenues.

 The statement of activities presents a comparison between direct expenses and program revenues for each function of the governmental activities.
 Direct expenses are those that are specifically associated with a service, program or department and are therefore clearly identifiable to a particular function.
 Program revenues would include charges paid by the recipients of goods or services offered by the programs.
-Revenues that are not classified as program revenues, including all kinds of taxes, are presented as general revenues.
+Revenues that are not classified as program revenues, including various taxes, are presented as general revenues.
 The comparison of program revenues and expenses identifies the extent to which each program is self-financing or draws from the general revenues of the District.